-Canstar Blue’s 2021 peanut butter review has seen Bramwells (ALDI), Sanitarium, Bega, Mayver’s, Bega Simply Nuts, Coles and Woolworths compared on range variety, taste, consistency, packaging appeal, value for money and overall satisfaction.
+Canstar Blue’s peanut butter review compares ALDI’s Bramwells, Sanitarium, Mayver’s, Bega, Coles and Woolworths on taste, texture & consistency, packaging appeal, range variety, value for money and overall satisfaction.

 On toast or straight out of the jar?
 Why not both!
 Peanut butter is a pantry staple in most households.
-According to our latest survey results, peanut butter is the most popular spread among Aussies (59%) edging out even the ol’ Vegemite.
 And it’s not hard to see why – aside from its deliciously gooey goodness – peanut butter is also generally rich in healthy fats, making it a good snack option to curb cravings!
-But ‘nut’ all peanut butters are created equal.
+But ‘nut’ all peanut butter is created equal.
 Whether you’re on team smooth or crunchy, there’s a great variety of options to satisfy your taste buds.

 To find out what’s best, Canstar Blue surveyed more than 900 Australian consumers to get their feedback on which popular brands were the peanut butter to their jelly.
 Respondents rated brands on range variety, taste, consistency, packaging, value for money and overall satisfaction.
 Those that received the minimum sample size (30 responses) are featured in our report.